guptaa19/SiteStack/privacy_policy.md

 # Privacy Policy for SiteStack Chrome Extension

-**Effective Date:** [Insert Date - e.g., July 26, 2024]
+**Effective Date:** [04/16/2025]

-Thank you for using SiteStack (the "Extension"), developed by [Your Name/Company Name].
+Thank you for using SiteStack (the "Extension"), developed by [Ashish Gupta].
 This Privacy Policy explains how the Extension handles information.

 ## 1. Information Handling